-Contribution 5: The project has created an innovative cyberinfrastructure support environment that includes a flexible sequencing of lessons, student and teacher support materials, assessments, technical information, and technical tutorials.
+Contribution 5: As of December 2012, the project has created an innovative cyberinfrastructure support environment that includes a flexible sequencing of lessons, student and teacher support materials, assessments, technical information, and technical tutorials.
 Progress has continued in the development of this technically challenging interface, and the cyberinfrastructure continues to be expanded and refined.
 Recent innovations in the cyberinfrastructure include the use of released standardized test questions, that are being mapped to each of the STEM content topics.

-Contribution 6: The project has conceptualized a teacher training strategy that can be scaled nationally, where local community colleges, local educational service units, and university computer electronics and engineering departments, might assist with technical aspects of robotics construction, while the corresponding educational training is offered via distance education, or in local colleges of education.
+Contribution 6: The project has conceptualized and implemented a teacher training strategy that can be scaled nationally, where local community colleges, local educational service units, and university computer electronics and engineering departments, might assist with technical aspects of robotics construction, while the corresponding educational training is offered via distance education, or in local colleges of education.
 An online graduate course has been designed and is continuing to be refined to help teachers to more efficiently learn to use educational robotics in the instruction of their STEM disciplines.

-Contribution 7: The SPIRIT project has continued to produce and publish articles related to the use of robotics and educational technology in the systematic instruction of science, technology, engineering and mathematics.
-A mix of articles have been published that involve both the theoretical base, results of the project itself, and implications for teachers, as well as educators in other environments, such as after-school programs and summer camps.
-Some articles have been published in collaboration with the 4-H Robotics and GIS/GPS Project, as well as other theoretical researchers, such as at the College of William and

-Mary.
-As mentioned earlier, an educational robotics book is also in press for release in early 2012.
+Contribution 7: As of December 2012, the SPIRIT project has continued to produce and publish articles related to the use of robotics and educational technology in the systematic instruction of science, technology, engineering and mathematics.
+A mix of more than 30 articles have been published that involve both the theoretical base, results of the project itself, and implications for teachers, as well as educators in other environments, such as after-school programs and summer camps.
+Some articles have been published in collaboration with the 4-H Robotics and GIS/GPS Project, as well as other theoretical researchers, such as at the College of William and Mary.
+As mentioned earlier, an educational robotics book was also published thru IGI Global in early 2012.